 Keep in mind that it is against the law for an employer to take deductions from an employee’s earnings for the purpose of paying workers’ compensation insurance premiums.

-An employer must have notice or knowledge of an alleged injury from their employee within 90 days of when it occurred, according to the Iowa Division of Workers’ Compensation employer’s guide.
+An employer must have notice or knowledge of an alleged injury from their employee within 90 days of when it occurred, according to the Iowa Department of Inspections, Appeals, & Licensing.
 The 90-day period begins to run when the employee knew, or should have known the injury arose out of and in the course of employment.

 Per the Iowa Workforce development website, once an employer is aware of the incident, they are responsible for filing a First Report of Injury (FROI) with the Iowa Division of Workers’ Compensation (DWC) within four days when the injury results in: